Pro Bono Committee

 The WWPR Pro Bono Committee is launching a Request for Applications for a new pro bono client for a two-year term commencing in January 2020.
-Non-profit organizations serving women and/or families in the Washington, D.C., metropolitan area are invited to apply by midnight on August 19 to work with the WWPR Pro Bono Committee.
+Non-profit organizations serving women and/or families in the Washington, D.C., metropolitan area are invited to apply by 11:59 p.m. on Friday, August 30.

 The Committee is exclusively focused on helping its client achieve and amplify the impact of its key communications objectives, which may include strategic planning, branding, messaging, media training, media outreach, and monitoring, event planning, digital communications and/or website support, social media engagement, or other communications-related services.

 Completed applications should be submitted electronically to firstname.lastname@example.org by 11:59 p.m.
 ET on Friday, August 30.

 Organizations interested in applying must demonstrate the following:

 - A mission dedicated to serving women and/or families in the metro DC area